-The western Greek alphabets shaped, in their turn, the Etruscan alphabet, the direct predecessor of the alphabet used by the Romans to write the Latin language.
+In turn, the western Greek alphabets shaped the Etruscan alphabet, the direct predecessor of the alphabet used by the Romans to write the Latin language.

 The Greek Colony of Cumae and How it Shaped the Latin Alphabet

-The ancient Greeks of Chalkis were the first to make colonies on the mainland of today’s Italy.
+The ancient Greeks of Chalkis were the first to colonize the mainland of today’s Italy.

 In what is now an ancient site near the town of Cuma (whose name was derived from ancient Cumae) lies the secret of the creation of the alphabet which is currently used by most of humankind.